Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Experiment

 Our experiment focuses on high-resolution face images and irregular binary masks.
 The benchmark dataset for high-resolution face images is CelebA-HQ dataset \cite{karras2017progressive}, which was curated from the CelebA dataset \cite{liu2018large} and contained 30,000 images.
 Figure~\ref{fig:sampleImages} shows a few samples from the CelebA-HQ dataset.

 To create irregular holes on images, we use the Quickdraw irregular mask dataset \cite{iskakov2018semi}, available for public use and is divided into 50,000 train and 10,000 test masks.
 The images are of size $512 \times 512$ pixels.
-Figure~\ref{fig:masks} show samples from the mask dataset \cite{iskakov2018semi}.